KelvinoKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0-hello_world --> Prints "Hello, World", followed by a new line to the standard output

 1-cofused_smiley --> Displays a confused smiley

+2-hellofile --> Display the content of the /etc/passwd file